Donald Tandy

 Donald Eric Tandy (20 December 1918 – 9 May 2014) was an English actor who appeared in over a dozen films (usually in minor or uncredited roles) and several dozens of televisions shows during his career.
-He played potman Tom Clements in EastEnders from 1986 through 1988.
+He played potman Tom Clements in EastEnders from 1986 to 1988.

 Career

 Tandy started his career in 1950 in the low-budget film Chance of a Lifetime.

 He appeared in many television programmes including Man from Interpol, Scotland Yard, You Can't Win, The Avengers, The Saint, Danger Man, Sergeant Cork, Sherlock Holmes, The Troubleshooters, and Colditz.

-Starting in 1986, he appeared in EastEnders as the Queen Vic potman, Tom Clements.
+Starting in 1986, he appeared in EastEnders as the Queen Vic potman Tom Clements.
 His last appearance was in 1988.